 Filter dropdowns above the list of audio products

 To achieve that, set the Product filters setting to Custom, and the Custom filters setting to

 The rest of the settings on the page are up to you.
 It's best to experiment with those once you already have a live audio store table on the site.

 Add filter sidebar widgets to the music store

-Some WooCommerce audio stores like to allow their users to filter by multiple tags, for example to find all songs that are 'romantic' and 'classical'.
-The filter dropdowns above the table only let you select one option at a time (although you can have as many different dropdown lists as you like, for example so that users can choose a genre, a composer and so on).
+Some WooCommerce audio stores like to allow their users to filter by multiple tags, for example, to find all songs that are 'romantic' and 'classical'.
+The filter dropdowns above the table only let you select one option at a time (although you can have as many different dropdown lists as you like, for example, so that users can choose a genre, a composer, and so on).

 If you'd like people to be able to select multiple items from the same category (e.g. multiple composers) then you can do this using filter widgets.
 These appear in the page sidebar.
 Add the options as product attributes, and users can tick as many as they like.

 For even more advanced filters, you can also use WooCommerce Product Table with the WooCommerce Product Filters plugin.
-This has a huge range of filter options which you can tailor to your music store's exact needs.
+This has a huge range of filter options that you can tailor to your music store's exact needs.